Karin Immergut: U.S. attorney

-Immergut was sworn in as interim United States attorney on October 3, 2003, and the United States Senate confirmed her nomination on that same date.
+Immergut was sworn in as interim United States attorney on October 3, 2003, and the United States Senate confirmed her nomination the same day.
 She was appointed by President George W. Bush to the position.
-Bush signed her commission to serve as the United States Attorney for the District of Oregon on October 4, 2003, and she was sworn in as the United States Attorney on October 8, 2003.
+Bush signed her commission to serve as the United States attorney for the District of Oregon on October 4, 2003, and she was sworn in on October 8.
 She succeeded Michael W. Mosman in that role.

-As U.S. Attorney, Immergut served as the district's top federal law enforcement official.
-She managed a staff of approximately 107 people, including 51 assistant U.S. attorneys, who handled civil litigation on behalf of the United States and criminal investigations and prosecutions involving violations of federal law such as white collar crime, narcotics trafficking, violent crime, money laundering and cybercrime.
-In addition, Immergut served on the Advisory Committee of U.S. Attorneys.
+As U.S. attorney, Immergut served as the district's top federal law enforcement official.
+She managed a staff of approximately 107 people, including 51 assistant U.S. attorneys, who handled civil litigation on behalf of the United States and criminal investigations and prosecutions involving violations of federal law such as white-collar crime, narcotics trafficking, violent crime, money laundering, and cybercrime.
+Immergut also served on the Advisory Committee of U.S. Attorneys.

 In January 2008, Immergut applied to succeed Judge Garr King on the United States District Court for Oregon.
 She was initially considered the leading candidate for the post as the preferred choice of U.S. Senator Gordon H. Smith.
-But after news reports highlighting her role in the investigation of President Bill Clinton's sex scandal, she was not one of the final candidates for the position, which ultimately Marco A. Hernandez was appointed to.
-She re-registered as a Republican at the beginning of Bush's first term as President, in the same month that she went to work for Mosman.
+But after news reports highlighted her role in the investigation of President Bill Clinton's sex scandal, she was not one of the final candidates for the position, which went to Marco A. Hernandez.
+She re-registered as a Republican at the beginning of Bush's first term as president, in the same month that she went to work for Mosman.
 She resigned from the office in July 2009 in order to be appointed as Multnomah County Circuit Court Judge.

 Federal judicial service

-On June 7, 2018, President Donald Trump announced his intent to nominate Immergut to serve as a United States district judge for the United States District Court for the District of Oregon.
+On June 7, 2018, President Trump announced his intent to nominate Immergut to serve as a United States district judge for the United States District Court for the District of Oregon.
 On June 11, 2018, her nomination was sent to the Senate.
-President Trump nominated Immergut to the seat vacated by Judge Anna J. Brown, who assumed senior status on July 27, 2017.
+Trump nominated Immergut to the seat vacated by Judge Anna J. Brown, who assumed senior status on July 27, 2017.
 On October 24, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.

-On January 3, 2019, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
-On January 23, 2019, President Trump announced his intent to renominate Immergut for a federal judgeship.
+On January 3, 2019, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
+On January 23, 2019, Trump announced his intent to renominate Immergut for a federal judgeship.
 Her nomination was sent to the Senate later that day.
 On February 7, 2019, her nomination was reported out of committee by a 20–2 vote.
 On July 31, 2019, the Senate confirmed her nomination by voice vote.
-She received her judicial commission on August 5, 2019.
+She received her judicial commission on August 5.